Britten Pears Arts: People

 The first artistic directors of the Aldeburgh Festival were Benjamin Britten, Peter Pears and Eric Crozier.
 Britten and Pears remained artistic directors until their respective deaths, in 1976 and 1986.
 After Britten died, the artistic direction of the Festival was shared; many world-class musicians joined the artistic team, including at various times Philip Ledger, Colin Graham, Steuart Bedford, Mstislav Rostropovich, Murray Perahia, Simon Rattle, John Shirley-Quirk and Oliver Knussen.
 In 1999, a sole artistic director in the Britten mould – composer, solo performer, accompanist and conductor – was appointed in Thomas Adès, joined in 2004 by composer John Woolrich, first as Guest Artistic Director then as an Associate Artistic Director.
 Adès had first appeared at an Aldeburgh Festival as a member of the Britten–Pears Young Artist Programme on the New Music course in 1992.
 Adès was succeeded by Pierre-Laurent Aimard in 2009, again supported by John Woolrich.
 Oliver Knussen returned for the 2012 Festival as Artist in Residence.

-Chief executive of Aldeburgh Music from 1998 to 2014 was Jonathan Reekie, who left in spring 2014 to become Director of Somerset House Trust.
-He was succeeded by Roger Wright, the former Controller of BBC Radio 3, who took up the post in September 2014.
+Chief executive of Aldeburgh Music from 1998 to 2014 was Jonathan Reekie, who left in Spring 2014 to become Director of Somerset House Trust.
+He was succeeded by Roger Wright, CBE, the former Controller of BBC Radio 3, who took up the post in September 2014.
+Roger Wright left the role in Summer 2024 and was replaced as CEO by Andrew Comben.

 The current Chairman of the Aldeburgh Music Council is Sir Simon Robey.
 The President of Aldeburgh Music is the Lord Stevenson of Coddenham CBE, Aldeburgh Music Chairman from 2000 to 2012.

 Music

 The Britten–Pears Library holds an archive of programmes dating back to 1948.
 Aldeburgh Music has commissioned and presented many world premieres over the years, starting with many of Britten's own compositions from 1948.

 A selection of composers whose works have been premiered by Aldeburgh Music include Thomas Adès, Gerald Barry, Richard Rodney Bennett, Harrison Birtwistle, Elliott Carter, Jonathan Dove, Deirdre Gribbin, Oliver Knussen, György Kurtág, Nicola LeFanu, Colin Matthews, Thea Musgrave, Dmitri Shostakovich and John Tavener.